rl1987/trickster.dev/tricksterblog/content/post/writing-web-scrapers-in-go-with-colly-framework.md

 ```

 Let's get some crawling going.
 A central Colly object that we have to interact with is
 called collector.
 It is similar to Scrapy spider.
-Therefore it is unsurprising that the
+Therefore the
 first thing we do in our `main()` function is instantiating it:

 ```golang